On the energy spectrum of Yang--Mills instantons over asymptotically locally flat spaces: An improved energy identity for

-Taking into account the shape of the constants in part (i) of Lemma \ref{cslemma} we can assume that the overall constant $0<c_7(\tilde{g},\Gamma )<+\infty$ is bounded.
-Hence we obtain from (\ref{egyenlet}) by the aid of the rapid decay condition i.e., part (ii) of Definition \ref{feltetelek} that
+with some $R_0\in (R,2R)$.
+Checking the shape of the constants in part (i) of Definition \ref{feltetelek} and part (i) of Lemma \ref{cslemma} we can assume that the overall constant $0<c_7(\tilde{g},\Gamma )<+\infty$ is bounded.
+Hence we obtain from this last inequality by the aid of the rapid decay condition i.e., part (ii) of Definition \ref{feltetelek} that

 or writing $\Gamma_{+\infty}=\lim\limits_{R\rightarrow +\infty}\Gamma_R$ and regarding this as a flat connection on the infinitely distant boundary $N$ of (\ref{fibralas}) we conclude that